breakfastquay/bqfft/README.md

  * To compile on macOS: make -f build/Makefile.osx

+ * To build and run tests: as above, but add the "test" target - requires Boost test headers installed

 [![Build Status](https://travis-ci.org/breakfastquay/bqfft.svg?branch=master)](https://travis-ci.org/breakfastquay/bqfft)

 Copyright 2007-2019 Particular Programs Ltd. See the file COPYING for